 - Remove the Macaron from the oven and let them cool down before removing the shells.

 - 1 medium orange

 - Squeeze the orange, and warm it up over low heat.

-- Once it starts to boil slightly, remove from the heat, then add the white chocolate and stir constantly until they all melt.
+- Once it starts to boil slightly, remove it from the heat, add the white chocolate and constantly stir until they all melt.

 - Add the orange zest to the chocolate mixture, mix well, cover up with cling wrap, and put in the fridge for 1 hour.